• Skip to primary navigation

 This recipe is so incredibly easy too.
 It does dirty a few different dishes (a baking sheet, skillet or sauce pan, and a blender or food processor), but even with this, the steps are so simple you really can’t complain.

 While the carrots are roasting, you’ve got at least a good 15 to 20 minutes to kill before starting the sauce.
 I like a little downtime in a recipe from time to time.
-Gives me time to relax, walk the dog, chat with the hubs, or catch up on other things for a little while.
+Gives me time to relax, walk the dog, make another dish or catch up on other things for a little while.

 I’m sure there’s not a soul out there that’s going to turn down a few extra minutes in the day.
 Consider it done with this recipe.

-This recipe has enough protein in the cashew cream sauce that you can have it as a main dish.
-The portions are aren’t overly large though so you’ll want to pair with a salad if you’re doing this as a main or double the recipe.
+While you can choose to make this a vegan main dish, it’s not very filling and you’ll probably want to pair it with something.
 If there are leftovers, it reheats pretty well so you’ll have a great snack for the next day.
 It works well as a side too if you want to go that route instead.

 Recipe